rajugurung688/rajugurung688/README.md

 - 👋 Hi, I’m Raju Gurung
-- 👀 I’m interested in bringing awesome people to create impactful and inclusive solutions
+- 👀 I’m interested in bringing passionate and mindful people together create impactful and inclusive solutions
 - 🌱 I’m currently learning complexity, chaos and simplicity
 - 💞️ I’m looking to collaborate on projects that benefit the developing/emerging world, populations who are left behind, and on projects that bring more inclusivity in the world.
 - 📫 How to reach me ... me.rajugurung@gmail.com